Python is a widely used high-level programming language. It is also one of the most popular and flexible server-side languages.

 2. The installation window shows two checkboxes:

 - Admin privileges.
 The parameter controls whether to install Python for the current or all system users.
+Installing Python for all users requires admin rights.
 This option allows you to change the installation folder for Python.

 For the most straightforward installation, we recommend ticking both checkboxes.